State Seal of Biliteracy

 Step 1.
 Apply to the College.

 Step 2.
 Acquire an official high school transcript.
 PLEASE NOTE: Your official high school transcript must have the Seal on it indicating the language you have shown proficiency in.
-If your transcript needs to be sent through the mail, please have the it addressed to:
+If your transcript needs to be sent through the mail, please have it addressed to:

 Step 3.
 Once the official score report is received by the College, applicable course credits will be awarded.
 Credits earned from the State Seal of Biliteracy do not affect a student's grade point average.